Neurofibromatosis

 Central tumors have several forms:

 • Optic gliomas: These tumors are low-grade pilocytic astrocytomas, which may be asymptomatic or may progress enough to compress the optic nerve and cause blindness.
-They occur in younger children; these tumors can usually be identified by age 5 and rarely develop after age 10.
+These tumors occur in younger children and can usually be identified by age 5 and rarely develop after age 10.
 They occur in NF1.

-• Vestibular schwannomas (acoustic neuromas): These tumors may cause dizziness, ataxia, deafness, and tinnitus due to compression of the 8th cranial nerve; they sometimes cause facial weakness due to compression of the adjacent 7th nerve.
-They are the distinguishing feature of NF2.
+• Vestibular schwannomas (acoustic neuromas): They tumors are the key distinguishing feature of NF2.
+They may cause dizziness, ataxia, deafness, and tinnitus due to compression of the eighth cranial nerve; they sometimes cause facial weakness due to compression of the adjacent seventh cranial nerve.

 • Meningiomas: These tumors develop in some people, particularly those with NF2.